EmeryP/react-starter/README.md

 # React-Starter
-Used create-react-app to create a simple React app locally.
+The goal of this assignment was to practice using create-react-app to create a simple React app locally.

 ## Getting Started
 * Fork and clone this repo to your local machine